-They are not job and sector-specific skills.
+They are not job or sector-specific skills.

 The acquisition and measurement of Transversal Competencies mean that you can move from a career in marketing in the building sector to a job in counselling in Africa.
-I agree that is a radical move!
+I agree that is obviously a radical move!

 What are Transversal Competencies?